Tamas-Gavlider/WanderRoads/README.md

    15. To enable automatic deploys on Heroku, go to the deploy tab and click the connect to GitHub button in the deployment method section.
 Search for the projects repository and then click connect.
 Click enable automatic deploys at the bottom of the page.
 4. Django automatically sets a secret key when you create your project, however we shouldn't use this default key in our deployed version.
 We can use a random key generator to create a new SECRET_KEY which we can then add to our Heroku config vars.
 5. The following entries must be added to the Heroku config vars:
-   1. ALLOWED_HOST - the url of the deployed version with https://
+   1. ALLOWED_HOST - the url of the deployed version without https://
    2. CLIENT_ORIGIN - the full page url including https://
    3. CLOUDINARY_URL
    4. DATABASE_URL